kyma-project/examples/prometheus/README.md

 ### Install the kube-prometheus-stack

-1. Run the Helm upgrade command which will install the chart if not present yet.
-Change the grafana admin password (at the end of the command) to some value of your choice
+1. Run the Helm upgrade command, which installs the chart if it's not present yet.
+At the end of the command, change the Grafana admin password to some value of your choice.
     ```bash
     helm upgrade --install -n ${KYMA_EXAMPLE_NS} ${HELM_RELEASE_NAME} prometheus-community/kube-prometheus-stack -f https://raw.githubusercontent.com/kyma-project/examples/main/prometheus/values.yaml --set grafana.adminPassword=myPwd
     ```

-Hereby, use the [values.yaml](./values.yaml) provided with this tutorial which contains customized settings deviating from the default settings, or create your own one.
+You can use the [values.yaml](./values.yaml) provided with this tutorial, which contains customized settings deviating from the default settings, or create your own one.
-The provided values.yaml covers the following adjustments:
+The provided `values.yaml` covers the following adjustments:
 - Support parallel operation to a Kyma monitoring stack
-- Scraping of Istio strict mTLS workloads
+- Support the scraping of workload secured with Istio strict mTLS

 ### Verify the installation

-1. You should see several pods coming up in the namespace, especially prometheus and alertmanager.
-Assure that all pods are ending in a "Running" state.
+1. You should see several Pods coming up in the Namespace, especially Prometheus and Alertmanager.
+Assure that all Pods have the "Running" state.
-2. Browse the prometheus dashboard and verify that all "Status->Targets" are healthy.
-Following command will expose the dashboard on `http://localhost:9090`
+2. Browse the Prometheus dashboard and verify that all "Status->Targets" are healthy.
+The following command exposes the dashboard on `http://localhost:9090`:
    ```bash
    kubectl -n ${KYMA_EXAMPLE_NS} port-forward svc/${HELM_RELEASE_NAME}-kube-prometheus-stack-prometheus 9090
    ```
-2. Browse the grafana dashboard and verify that the dashboards are showing data.
-The user `admin` is pre-configured in the helm chart, the password was provided in your helm install command.
-Following command will expose the dashboard on `http://localhost:3000`:
+3. Browse the Grafana dashboard and verify that the dashboards are showing data.
+The user `admin` is pre-configured in the Helm chart; the password was provided in your `helm install` command.
+The following command exposes the dashboard on `http://localhost:3000`:
    ```bash
    kubectl -n ${KYMA_EXAMPLE_NS} port-forward svc/${HELM_RELEASE_NAME}-grafana 3000:80
    ```

 ### Deploy a custom workload and scrape it

-1. Follow the tutorial [monitoring-custom-metrics](./../monitoring-custom-metrics/) but use the steps above for verifying that the metrics are collected.
+1. Follow the tutorial [monitoring-custom-metrics](./../monitoring-custom-metrics/), but use the steps above to verify that the metrics are collected.

 ### Cleanup

-Run the following commands to completely remove the example and all its resources from the cluster:
+Run the following command to remove the installation from the cluster:

-1. Remove the stack by calling helm:
+1. Remove the stack by calling Helm:

     ```bash
     helm delete -n ${KYMA_EXAMPLE_NS} ${HELM_RELEASE_NAME}